murphsp1/WebDevelopmentWithFlask/environment_setup.md

 - teardown_request - run after each request regardless of unhandled exceptions

 The app.config dictionary is a general purpose dictionary to store config data for the app and its extensions.

+## SQLAlchemy
+Changes are stored in a db session that must be committed before anything happens in the DB.
+It is a local Python cache of everything that must change in the DB